johnfraserss/ccc/README.md

 - Library

 #### Actions:
-- Complete [**this**](#) survey to show your interest. **This survey was closed on January 20th, 2023 at 3:00PM.
+- Complete [**this**](https://forms.gle/4XD6CfMcfeTfbsSNA) survey to show your interest. **This survey will be closed on January 26th, 2024 at 3:00PM.
 This is a hard deadline, and no late submissions will be taken.**
 - Payment via School Cash Online for those who complete the survey above will be sent out within a week of the closing date.
 - If you have not done so already, sign up for the [CCC Grader](https://cccgrader.com/) (this is where the contest will occur and it has practice questions).
-You might need a particular number for this (057307222).
+The school number needed to sign up is included in the survey.